-The career expats see the local economy as a benefit.
-They move for better job opportunities or looking for a permanent change.
+Career expats see the local economy as a benefit.
+They move for better job opportunities or look for a permanent change.

-Similar to starting a new job anywhere else in the world, research your destination, and make sure you tick all the right boxes.
+Like starting a new job anywhere else globally, research your destination and make sure you tick all the right boxes.

-I recommend learning the local culture and language to avoid culture shock and adapt to your new life better.
+I recommend learning the local culture and language to avoid culture shock and better adapt to your new life.

 2. The students

 Students make up a large group of people who are living abroad.
 They may live in the host country for a couple of months or a few years, and this experience gives them a deeper understanding of the country than visiting as a tourist.